 Said Littleton, “I saw [Eisch’s] work and I realized that he was doing what I wanted to do – play with the glass, to make forms that had no other reason for being than that he wanted to make them.”

 Littleton and Eisch became close friends and colleagues, with Eisch playing a role in European %%studio glass%% similar to Littleton’s in American glass.
 Both men encouraged young artists to take up the material as a medium for contemporary art.
 In 1967, Eisch traveled to the University of Wisconsin-Madison as a visiting professor to work with Littleton and his students.
 This fruitful exchange resulted in a prolific period for both artists.
-One of the highlights of Masters of %%Studio Glass%%: Erwin Eisch is the seminal Eight Heads of Harvey Littleton (1976), a multiple portrait of Littleton that includes eight mold-blown and enameled heads, each representing a different aspect of Littleton’s personality.
+One of the highlights of Masters of %%Studio Glass%%: Erwin Eisch was the seminal Eight Heads of Harvey Littleton (1976), a multiple portrait of Littleton that includes eight mold-blown and enameled heads, each representing a different aspect of Littleton’s personality.

 Erwin Eisch is internationally known for his mold-blown and painted glass sculptures, which often take the form of male or female portraits.
 Born into a family of glass engravers, Eisch was trained as an engraver, but he also studied painting, industrial design, and sculpture at the Academy of Fine Arts in Munich.
 In 1952, he and his father and brothers founded a glass factory at Frauenau, where he worked as chief designer.
 Eisch built a small furnace in the basement of his factory in 1965.
 This was where he made his own work, and where he invited his friends—artists from around the world— to come and experiment with glass.